nazliiclal/Preproposal/preposal.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-Sofia Cordero and Matt Burkhimer
+Sofia Cordero and Matt Burkhimer.